karanjagdish/coffee-chat/README.md

     - Port: `11435` on the host → `11434` in the container
     - Model volume: `./docker/llm/models:/root/.ollama`

-  - After the stack is up (step 4), pull the model inside the container:
+  - After the stack is up (step 4), pull the chat and embedding models inside the container:

     ```bash
     docker exec -it llm ollama pull ${OLLAMA_MODEL}
+    docker exec -it llm ollama pull ${OLLAMA_EMBEDDING_MODEL}
     ```

   - For this mode, configure `OLLAMA_HOST` in `backend/.env` as: